 When hospital workers in Pennsylvania are injured on the job, they may be entitled to receive workers’ compensation benefits.
 They often rely on these benefits, including medical care coverage and wage replacement, to help them provide for themselves and their families as they recover.
 However, the process of obtaining workers’ compensation is not always cut and dry.
 Therefore, hospital workers who have sustained occupational injuries or illnesses may benefit from working with an attorney.
-A lawyer may help them understand their rights, as well as guide them through the claims process.
+Our healthcare worker workers comp lawyers may help them understand their rights, as well as guide them through the claims process.

 Our Pennsylvania work injury attorneys serve all of Western Pennsylvania which includes the Altoona, Erie, Greensburg, Bethel Park, McKeesport, Monroeville, Kittanning, Warren, Emporium, Edensburg, Mercer, New Castle & Warren, PA areas.